2019 World Junior Ice Hockey Championships – Division II

-The 2019 World Junior Ice Hockey Championship Division II consisted of two tiered groups of six teams each: the fourth-tier Division II A and the fifth-tier Division II B. For each tier, the team which places first promoted to the next highest division, while the team which places last relegated to a lower division.
+The 2019 World Junior Ice Hockey Championship Division II consisted of two tiered groups of six teams each: the fourth-tier Division II A and the fifth-tier Division II B. For each tier's tournament, the first-placed team was promoted to a higher division, while the last-placed team was relegated to a lower division.

-The tournaments are a round-robin tournament format, with two points allotted for a win, one additional point for a regulation win, and one point for an overtime or game winning shots loss.
+The tournaments were played in a round-robin tournament format, with two points allotted for a win, one additional point for a regulation win, and one point for an overtime or game winning shots loss.

 To be eligible as a junior, a player couldn't be born earlier than 1999.

 Division II A was held in Tallinn, Estonia, while Division II B was hosted in Zagreb, Croatia.

 Division II A

 The Division II A tournament was played in Tallinn, Estonia, from 13 to 19 January 2019.